Selecting a language will automatically trigger the translation of the page content.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The request is not admissible
+The motion is not admissible

-The request is admissible
+The application is admissible

 Legal proceedings